QutEcoacoustics/egret/docs/audacity.md

 Make sure you keep the original audio file you imported into Audacity.
 Egret requires this original audio file to run the analysis tools and get results.

+The Audacity project file and the audio file must have the same name, and be in the same folder.

+The original audio file is found by Egret by finding a file that has the same file "stem" as the Audacity project file.
+The "stem" is the filename before to the last dot `.` (the extension, e.g. `.wav`).
+Egret finds the original audio file by removing the file extension and comparing the "stem" of the audio file and the Audacity project file.

+For example, the Audacity project file `/123/abc.aup` or `/123/abc.aup3` might have an original audio file at the path `/123/abc.wav` or `/123/abc.mp3`.

 ## <a id="usageReviewResults"></a> Usage for reviewing results

-When running Egret, there is an option to save the results as Audacity Project files using `--audacity`.
+When running Egret, there is an option to save the results as Audacity Project files using the `--audacity` command line argument.

 This will create one Audacity Project file for each combination of test suite, tool, and audio file.
 For example, if you have one test suite with two audio files, and two tools,